What is the history of the greyhound?

 How big are greyhounds?

-Males usually weigh between 28-37kg and can be as tall as 60 - 75 cm at the shoulder.
-Females generally weigh between 24 - 30kg and stand between 55 - 70cm at the shoulder.
+Greyhounds come in a range of shapes and sizes.
+However, males usually weigh between 28-37kg and can be as tall as 60 - 75 cm at the shoulder and females generally weigh between 24 - 30kg and stand between 55 - 70cm at the shoulder.

 How many different types of colour are there?